tsividis/vgdl/fMRI_README.md

 The [PyGame](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) guide might also be helpful.

 Also install the [SegoeUISymbol](https://freefontsdownload.net/free-segoeuisymbol-font-135679.htm) font; we use it to visualize symbols.
 Follow [guide](https://unix.stackexchange.com/questions/415246/how-to-install-fonts-for-centos-7/415249) for CentOS 7 for cluster.
+Or, just put .tff file in local directory (already in repo, so should just work).

 On NCF cluster, install conda using `module load` (see [CBS FAQ](http://cbs.fas.harvard.edu/science/core-facilities/neuroimaging/information-investigators/faq) and `module avail ncf`) and activate env with: